Search

 Spanish Students Learn, Share About El Días de los Muertos

-Spanish students learned about and celebrated the traditional Mexican holiday, Día de los Muertos, or Day of the Dead.
+Spanish students learned about and celebrated the traditional Mexican holiday, Día de los Muertos, also known as Day of the Dead.
 Through different audio activities, students engaged in hands-on projects.
-Sixth grade students are making educational posters to teach the Belmont Day community the differences between Halloween and the Day of the Dead; they learned the traditional celebration icons from the eighth grade students’ projects displayed on a touchscreen in the Barn.
+Sixth grade students are making educational posters to teach the Belmont Day community the differences between Halloween and the Day of the Dead.

-Seventh grade students followed this presentation to create altars to honor a friend, family member, or an artist who inspired them.
-The eighth grade students created an interactive display with the traditional icons, adding their voices to the presentation.
-The audio is in Spanish, and they also wrote the Spanish and English versions to enrich the display experience.
+Seventh grade students created altars to honor a friend, family member, or an artist who inspired them.
+Eighth grade students created an interactive display with the traditional icons, adding their voices to the presentation in Spanish.
+They also wrote Spanish and English versions to enrich the display experience.

 – Ana Maria Restrepo, middle school Spanish teacher